Building a Custom Middleware Chain: Architecture, Patterns & Edge Constraints

 Regardless of framework, maintain the following constraints:

 • Next.js: Avoid fs or path imports.
-Use @vercel/edge for streaming.
+Use standard ReadableStream for streaming.

 • Remix: Ensure context is passed explicitly to loaders if hydration requires user data.

-• SvelteKit: Return resolve(event) synchronously; wrap async operations in try/catch to prevent unhandled promise rejections.
+• SvelteKit: Return resolve(event) from the handle hook; wrap async operations in try/catch to prevent unhandled promise rejections.

 Provider Execution Models and Deployment Constraints